GoodnessJames/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prints the alphabet, in lowercase, followed by a new line
 - Prototype: void print_alphabet(void);
--  _putchar was used ONLY twice in the code
+-  _putchar is used ONLY twice in the code

 ### C-Program of Task 2

 Prints 10 times the alphabet, in lowercase, followed by a new line
 - Prototype: void print_alphabet_x10(void);
--  _putchar was used ONLY twice in the code
+-  _putchar is used ONLY twice in the code

 ### C-Program of Task 3